defano/wyldcard/README.md

 ### User-defined Functions

-A user may define a function of their own creation anywhere inside of a script.
-Note that user-defined functions cannot be nested; cannot be accessed outside of the script in which they're defined; and cannot be invoked using the `[the] <function> of ...` syntax.
+A user may define a function inside of a script, but user-defined functions cannot be nested inside of other functions or handlers; cannot be accessed outside of the script in which they're defined; and cannot be invoked using the `[the] <function> of ...` syntax.

 There is no distinction between a function that returns a value and one that does not (there is no requirement that a function call `return`).
 If a user-defined function does not invoke `return`, the empty string is implicitly returned.